Belvederen

-Belvederen is a building in Linköping, Sweden.
+Belvederen is a historic building in Linköping, Sweden.
 It is located on Kjettilberget (Kjettil-hill) in the center of the town.
 The hill reaches 45 m over the lake Roxen and is the second highest point in Linköping.
 The building is 22 m high and was built in 1881.
 This gives the visitor a vantage point of approximately 67 m.
 (220 ft.)

 Currently the building houses a café and a restaurant.
 On the top floor a number of floor mounted binoculars are available to give the visitor a good view over Linköping city.